 On the other hand, longevity is not always a good measure of a successful relationship.
 Therefore, success in couples therapy should not be defined as preserving a union at any cost.
 When problems remain significant and insurmountable, it is sometimes helpful to explore all options.
 If one or both partners come to a firm conclusion that preserving the relationship is not in their best interest, we believe it is not a therapist’s right to persuade them otherwise (even if that were possible).
 Keeping hold of an ever-reluctant or punishing partner will not make for a happy partnership.
 In those cases, we work toward the best level of communication and accord possible between the partners as they navigate the process of parting.

 It may be reassuring for you to know something of my own life experience.
-I have dealt with many issues for myself or someone close to me: adverse childhood experiences, infertility, miscarriage, parenting challenges, ADHD, bipolar disorder, clinical depression, PMDD, Alzheimer’s, sex-and-gender-variance, various sexual health concerns, long-term marriage, infidelity, divorce, family court proceedings, mature dating, open relationships, remarriage, mid-life crisis, and career change.
+I have dealt with many issues for myself or someone close to me: adverse childhood experiences, infertility, miscarriage, parenting challenges, ADHD, bipolar disorder, clinical depression, PMDD, Alzheimer’s, sex-and-gender-variance, various sexual health concerns, long-term marriage, infidelity, divorce, family court proceedings, mature dating, open relationships, cross-cultural relationships, remarriage, mid-life crisis, and career change.

 This is not to say I am expert in these issues or naive about others, nor am I necessarily victim or villain.
 I do not cast anyone that way.
 We are all human, with strengths and challenges, and an acceptance of that will be a helpful starting point for all of us.